ramkumarpj/project-four/README.md

 ## Conclusion

 The question we asked in this project was to find if we can use a machine learning model to predict a recession with better than 75% accuracy by analyzing historical GDP data.
 After using multiple models to test the accuracy of this prediction, we concluded that there is indeed a way to use MLM with a high accuracy to predict a future recession.
 Our Python notebook labelled Logistic_Regression_Model shows our work in determining this.
-The final conclusion we reached is that the optimized version of the Logistic regression model for predicting an economic recession based on differences in the interest rates of long-term and short-term treasuries and changes in private inventories can achieve an accuracy score of **98.07%**.
-The precision and recall for 'False' label are .98 and 1.00 respectively.
-The precision and recall for the 'True' label are 1.0 and .50 respectively.
+The final conclusion we reached is that the optimized version of the Logistic regression model for predicting an economic recession based on differences in the interest rates of long-term and short-term treasuries and changes in private inventories can achieve an accuracy score of **98.07%**.The precision and recall for ‘Is_Recession’ label ‘False’ are .98 and 1.00 respectively.
+The precision and recall for the ‘Is_Recession’ label ‘True’ are 1.0 and .50 respectively

 ## Files